lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 This *sed* command comments out all lines that start with word *package-id* in file *.ghc.environment.x86_64-linux-9.4.1* which has been created by the former commands.
-This prevents the target library from linking against libraries listed in those lines thus making the overall number and the size of dependent libraries as small as possible.
+This prevents the target library from linking against libraries belonging to packages listed in those lines, thus making the overall number and the size of dependent libraries as small as possible.
 If this command breaks the following steps, some of the commented lines can be selectively uncommented.

 ```ShellSession
 $ ADD_CABAL_STORE=$(sed -n 's/^\(package-db\)\s\+/--\1=/p' .ghc.environment.x86_64-linux-$(ghc --numeric-version))